 Plus, they start thinking about new challenges and new opportunities to “level up”.
 Worryingly for employers, the fastest way for an employee to get a raise is to get another job.

-Notably, this best practice is for employers who can afford to pay more, but are hesitant to do so because of rules and pay ceilings.
+Notably, this employee engagement best practice is for employers who can afford to pay more, but are hesitant to do so because of rules and pay ceilings.
 If losing this employee would have an outsized impact on your organization’s performance, as Bock notes, it’s worth making an exception.

 Invest time and energy into designing a robust onboarding experience

 It’s crucial to engage your employees from their first day on the job.

 Chances are high that when you think about employee engagement, you’re focused on the employees who have been here for a while, not the employees who have just arrived.

-But it is just as important to engage your new hires.
+But it is just as important to improve employee engagement for new hires.

 40% of employees who leave a job do so within the first 6 months.